ivoGanev/ivoganev.github.io/_posts/2021-02-15-today-I-learned-1.markdown

 I knew that exceptions have performance impact and they could clutter your code with try and catch blocks but why I decided to throw an exception there?

-I believe it was a flaw in my logic which led me to this situation and more specifically: A function is a unit that performs some work and if it can't complete it for some it they should notify an error.
+I believe it was a flaw in my logic which led me to this situation and more specifically: A function is a unit that performs some work and if it can't complete for some reason it should notify for an error.

 At that point when creating the function I was thinking "This function will return a surprise from a bag of coins and can only work when at least one gold coin is present.".
 Notice the part: "..can only work when.." decides that an error needs to be thrown if someone forgets to put that golden coin in.

-### Today learned
+### Today I learned

 Exceptions are to be used in exceptional circumstances --